react-cosmos/react-cosmos/README.md

   expect(get('url')).toBe('/');
 });
 ```

 #### Updating fixtures in tests

-Sometimes you want to test your component updates correctly in response to props updates.
-You can use `setProps` to update the props passed to your component.
-`setProps` merges existing props with passed in props.
+Sometimes we want to test that a component updates correctly in response to _prop_ changes.
+We can use `setProps` to pass new props to a component. `setProps` merges passed in props with existing props.

 ```js
 import createTestContext from 'react-cosmos-test/enzyme';